Bay of Pigs Invasion

 The invasion was a U.S. foreign policy failure.
-The Cuban government's victory solidified Castro's role as a national hero and widened the political division between the two formerly allied countries.
+The Cuban government's victory solidified Castro's role as a national hero and widened the political division between the two formerly friendly countries, as well as emboldened other Latin American groups to undermine U.S. influence in the region.
+As stated in a memoir from Chester Bowles: "The humiliating failure of the invasion shattered the myth of a New Frontier run by a new breed of incisive, fault-free supermen.
+However costly, it may have been a necessary lesson."
 It also pushed Cuba closer to the Soviet Union, setting the stage for the Cuban Missile Crisis in 1962.

 Background

 United States interventions in Cuba

-Since the middle of the 18th century, Cuba had been part of the Spanish colonial empire.
-In the late 19th century, Cuban nationalist revolutionaries rebelled against Spanish dominance, resulting in three liberation wars: the Ten Years' War (1868–1878), the Little War (1879–1880) and the Cuban War of Independence (1895–1898).
-In 1898, the United States government proclaimed war on the Spanish Empire, resulting in the Spanish–American War.
-The U.S. subsequently invaded the island and forced the Spanish army out.
-A special operations attempt to land a group of at least 375 Cuban soldiers on the island succeeded in the Battle of Tayacoba.

-On 20 May 1902, a new independent government proclaimed the foundation of the Republic of Cuba, with U.S. Military Governor Leonard Wood handing over control to President Tomás Estrada Palma, a Cuban-born U.S. citizen.
+On 20 May 1902, a new independent government proclaimed the foundation of the Republic of Cuba, with U.S. military governor Leonard Wood handing over control to President Tomás Estrada Palma, a Cuban-born U.S. citizen.
 Subsequently, large numbers of U.S. settlers and businessmen arrived in Cuba, and by 1905, 60% of rural properties were owned by non-Cuban-born North American citizens.
-Between 1906 and 1909, 5,000 U.S. Marines were stationed across the island, and returned in 1912, 1917 and 1921 to intervene in internal affairs, sometimes at the behest of the Cuban government.
+Between 1906 and 1909, 5,000 U.S. Marines were stationed across the island, and returned in 1912, 1917, and 1921 to intervene in internal affairs, sometimes at the behest of the Cuban government.

+Constitution of 1940

+In 1940, Cuba adopted a new constitution which drew on many of the ideas of the Cuban Revolution of 1933.
+The Encyclopedia of U.S.–Latin American Relations purports that the 1940 constitution was one of the most progressive constitutions in Latin America, because it legally mandated social security, a minimum wage, health insurance, workers compensation, vacation time, the women's right to vote, and the right to free expression.

+In 1940, the Cuban general and politician Fulgencio Batista was elected under the provisions of the new constitution.
+After his term ended in 1944, he was not legally allowed to run for a consecutive term, so he stepped down and moved to Florida.
+Batista returned to Cuba in 1948 to run for a presidential term starting in 1952.

+CIA interventions

+The CIA was founded in 1947 by the National Security Act.
+The agency was "a product of the Cold War", having been designed to counter the espionage activities of the Soviet Union's own national security agency, the KGB.
+As the perceived threat of international communism grew larger, the CIA expanded its activities to undertake covert economic, political, and military activities that would advance causes favorable to U.S. interests, often resulting in brutal dictatorships that favored U.S. interests.
+CIA Director Allen Dulles was responsible for overseeing covert operations across the world, and although widely considered an ineffectual administrator, he was popular among his employees, whom he had protected from the accusations of McCarthyism.